USS Inflict (AM-456): Supporting Market Time operations

 She sailed for the Far East on 7 February 1966.
 Arriving Subic Bay on 28 March, she headed for her "Market Time" station on 5 April.
 There, she patrolled to prevent the infiltration of arms and men from North Vietnam to the south.
 She left the war zone on 1 November and returned to Long Beach on 13 December.

-Inflict operated on the West Coast through mid-November 1967, when she again sailed for the Far East, with stops in Hawaii, Kwajalein, and Guam, arriving in Subic bay at the beginning of January 1968.
+Inflict operated on the West Coast through mid-November 1967, when she again sailed for the Far East, with stops in Hawaii, Kwajalein, and Guam, arriving in Subic Bay at the beginning of January 1968.
 She was on her "Market Time" patrol station when the USS Pueblo was captured in January and during the Tet Offensive in February 1968.
 She sailed from Subic Bay for the US West Coast in May and arrived in Long Beach in late June.

 Overhauled in Dillingham Shipyards in Hawaii with the Force MSO445, Fortify MSO446, Impervious MSO 449: replaced Packard diesel engine with Waukasha L1616 turbo diesels.
 December 1971, following overhaul the 4 ships changed Home port to Guam and became MineFlot 1 under Commander Lloyd Boucher.

 The Inflict made several Market Time tours from 1971 thru 1973.
 More memorable events Oct.31 1972 Engineroom fire due to error by Lead EN on watch, failed to apply cooling water to clutch while engine idled.
 Disabled port shaft had to be towed to Subic Bay for repairs.
-A month later the Inflict with USS King DLG 10 and United States Coast and Geodetic Survey team of 4 collected bottom samples and data in preparation for removing US mines from North Vietnamese Harbors etc. Leaving the area off Haiphong Harbor they encountered a convoy of over 40 Chinese Junks with the DPR of China flags.
-No real engagement as they were in International Waters.
-It was very eerie.
-December 1972 many crew members transferred January 1973 Peace Treaty signed with North Vietnam.
-The Inflict and Mine Flot 1 took part in the removal of US mines with the first Helicopter Minesweepers.
+A month later the Inflict with USS King DLG 10 and United States Coast and Geodetic Survey team of 4 collected bottom samples and data in preparation for removing US mines from North Vietnamese harbors etc. Leaving the area off Haiphong Harbor they encountered a convoy of over 40 Chinese junks with DPR of China flags.
+The Inflict and Mine Flotilla 1 took part in the removal of US mines with the first helicopter minesweepers.